painless-software/painless-continuous-delivery/{{cookiecutter.project_slug}}/_/deployment/README.rst

 =====================

-This folder contains configuration files for running the project as deployed software, locally for development and on remote servers.
+This folder contains configuration files for running the project as deployed software, locally for development and on remote hosts.

 `application/ <application/>`__
+{%- if cookiecutter.framework == 'Django' %}
-    Web server to Python interface configuration `database/ <database/>`__
+    Web server to Python interface configuration
+{%- endif %}
+`database/ <database/>`__
     Database service deployment configuration `webserver/ <webserver/>`__